View of Tangier from highest point in old medina. |

 Months ago when we were planning our destinations, we discovered that we might be in Morocco during Ramadan.
 We had no idea what to expect, but decided we should go anyway.
 Worst case scenario being that we would not be able to eat or drink all day and businesses would be closed, but would make up for it at night with the locals.
 Since we chose to stay in Spain a little longer, we only experienced the last 2 days of Ramadan, and the holiday that followed.

-medina in prep for Ramadan feast.
+Moroccans buying produce in medina in prep for Ramadan feast. |

 We were surprised that Tangier - with a heavy French and Spanish influence and a more liberal approach to the Islamic traditions - had quite a few European cafes open during the Ramadan daytime and people (mostly tourists/foreigners) consuming food and beverages.
 However, just because the Muslims were fasting during the day didn't mean that they were holed up at home.
 We walked through the souk (market) of the old medina around 4 pm and found ourselves shoulder to shoulder, trying not to suffocate from the heat and congestion, as we fought our way through the dense crowd of locals shopping in preparation for their all-night feast.
 It's exactly how we had imagined the winding, narrow streets of an old medina to be!